AGM Notice 2014

 With the help of Amanda and Nick this stall has proved to be successful for a few years now, and is usually at our Open show.
 All donations of books relating to all aspects of dog ownership and good quality dog memorabilia, are gratefully received.
 This is an ideal opportunity to recycle books and possibly obtain that “little gem” you have been searching for!

-Subscriptions are due on 1st January 2013.
+Membership subscriptions of £12 are due on 1st January each year.

 Information for the 2013 Championship Show will be posted as soon as available.

 PLEASE CLICK ON EACH CATEGORY FROM THE DROP DOWN MENU

 The new puppy

 When you get your puppy home, remember that everything in the big world will be quite strange to him and that he has probably never seen anything quite like it before.
 He will have left his mother and littermates for the first time and will be feeling very bewildered.
 Gentle sympathetic and correct handling will enable him to adjust to his new situation with minimum stress, but this requires time and patience.
 Try to arrange to collect him from his breeder early in the day to allow him time to settle in before nightfall.

 Make sure your breeder gives you information about feeding your puppy up to and including adulthood.
 Most breeders give a small amount of the food that the puppy has been reared on, to enable any changeover of diet to be gradual so as not to cause stomach upsets.
 At 8 weeks, the age most puppies go to their new homes, the puppy should be on no less than 4 meals per day, but some breeders feed 5.

 The first night will probably be noisy.
 A good tip is to leave a radio on or a loud ticking clock.
 If you give in and take the puppy up to bed, every night will be the same.
 Also be prepared that he will not be able to go all night without relieving himself.

 Clean in the house